GalacticPhoenix/Digital-History-Notebook/README.md

 Commit this change directly on GitHub with the message: "Added internet timeline".
 Return to your local machine's terminal.
 Use git pull to retrieve the timeline you created from your remote repository.

-Report Status:
-3.1: What command did you use to retrieve the new information from GitHub?
+3.1: What command did you use to retrieve the new information from GitHub? git pull/fetch
-Answer: git pull/fetch

 Assignment 4: The Modern Era
 Now, let's add two more influential figures who shaped the modern era of computing.
 Instructions: